Bratipah/Stark_Yield_Shuttle/README.md

 Notes:
 - In non-custodial withdraw, backend verifies a `Withdrawn` event for the tx hash before reverse bridging.
 - `/quote` converts Starknet fee from ETH→USD→BTC using CoinGecko; cached fallback is used on rate-limit or outages.
+- If `token=WBTC`, quotes denom in WBTC USD (tracks BTC closely) and backend instructs the UI to use WBTC entrypoints.

 ## E2E Demo Script